infor-cloud/xtendm3/docs/documentation/api-specification/textfiles-api.md

 **Category**: Storage
 ---
 ## Description
 TextFiles API is used to perform various file processing operations.
+Can be used to open, read and write in files from current and subdirectories as well as list existing folders and files.

 ## Features
 ### textFiles.open(String subDirectory)